ShivamSingh22/Card-transaction-data-api/README.md

 # Card-transaction-data-api

-API Fetches data from a dataset of card transaction details in format CSV
+API Fetches data from a dataset of card transaction details in format CSV.

 # The solution of each test case can be found in the postman_screenshots folder